cfpb/design-system/docs/components/dropdowns.md

 secondary_section: Forms
 status: Released
 description: Dropdowns allow the user to choose from a finite list of options.
-  They are not always the best choice from a usability perspective; see the usage section below for more details.
+  They are not always the best choice from a usability perspective; see the use cases section below for more details.
 variation_groups:
   - variations:
       - variation_code_snippet: >-